thuhuongly/homelessangel/readme.md

-# Laravel Framework 5.1  Bootstrap 3 Starter Site
+# Homeless Angel

-## Starter Site based on on Laravel 5.1 and Boostrap 3
+## This project is based on [Laravel 5.1 and Boostrap 3 starter site](https://github.com/mrakodol/Laravel-5-Bootstrap-3-Starter-Site)
 * [Features](#feature1)
 * [Requirements](#feature2)
 * [How to install](#feature3)